 Using cannabis or marijuana for medicinal purposes is a hot topic right now among patients and health practitioners.
-It’s regularly touted as either a cure or a pain reliever for many chronic illnesses, including endometriosis.
+It’s regularly touted as a pain reliever for many chronic illnesses, including endometriosis.

 According to the National Cancer Institute, here are some of the facts about medical marijuana and its suggested uses: